National Naval Aviation Museum: History

 The museum and some of its aircraft on display outside were damaged by Hurricane Ivan in September 2004.

 In 2019, after a gunman killed three people and injured eight more at the air station, the museum and other National Park attractions were closed to the public.

 In 2020, the museum was closed for seven months during the COVID-19 pandemic.

 In 2021, museum officials were reported to be planning to reopen the museum to the public.

 In 2022, discussions began on converting portions of existing roads to create a dedicated access corridor to the museum.

+On 3 May 2023, the museum announced that it would once again be open to the general public after three and a half years on 17 May 2023.
+Visitors must provide a valid state-issued I.D.

+The museum opened a new exhibit about naval aerospace medicine in October 2024.